Our Future and the Real Estate Sector

 General perception among people to make their future secure drives them to invest in the real estate sector in Pakistan.
 However, due to heavy taxes imposed on the real estate sector by the previous government, investment trends in real estate have shrunk, resulting in a complete obliteration of this sector.
 Pakistan’s real estate market has a large contribution in economic growth, posting growth even as foreign direct investment falls or infrastructure spending remains stingy.
 The real estate sector assets contribute from 60 – 70% of the country’s wealth – approximately, USD 300 to USD 400 billion as estimated by the World Bank.

-It is the second largest employment-generation sector in Pakistan after agriculture.
-Apart from direct employment, it also stimulates the demand of more than 400 industries of the economy from construction (cement, steel, paint, building material, architects, urban planners) to financial services (house financing).
-As the government has increased amounts of various taxes, especially in terms of sale and purchase, and strict measure were introduced to prove the money-trail behind the investments within last three years. consequently, this sector has suffered by a severe economic crisis, many offices of real estate consultants are closed, and millions of people affiliated to this sector are now starving.
+It is the second largest employment• generation sector in Pakistan after agriculture.
+Apart from direct employment, it also stimulates the demand of more than 400 industries of the economy from construction (cement, steel, paint, building material, architects, and urban planners) to financial services (house financing).
+As the government has increased amounts of various taxes, especially in terms of sale and purchase, strict measures were introduced to prove the money-trail behind the investments within the last three years.
+Consequently, this sector has suffered from a severe economic crisis, many offices of real estate consultants are closed, and millions of people affiliated to this sector are now starving.

 Over–Regulation of the Market